SofG96/Codes/Pytrends_Tutorial/README.md

 ### Prerequisites

-When you run the script locally in your machine, please install the `pytrends` package.
+When you run the script locally in your machine, please install the `pytrends` package first.

+For instance, go in the Anaconda Prompt and write

 ```
 conda activate your_env